Funny ship food reviews from coronavirus cruise quarantine

 Ms Codekas said if you wanted to get an idea of what those people in interior cabins would be going through, you should “lock yourself in your bathroom”.

-Passengers in different sections of the ship are allowed out in groups to walk around on the deck, standing at least two metres apart, for one and a half hours before returning to their cabins, Mr Smith said.
+Passengers in different sections of the ship are allowed out in groups to walk around on the deck, standing at least two metres apart, for 90 minutes before returning to their cabins, Mr Smith said.

-The couple, both family law attorneys from California, is among thousands holed up on board the ship on which coronavirus has spread.
+The couple, both family lawyers from California, is among thousands holed up on board the ship on which coronavirus has spread.

 Mr Smith and Ms Codekas were just one day from disembarking after enjoying a pleasure cruise around Vietnam when they were suddenly placed in lockdown.